 In the Acrylic Pouring technique, acrylic paint is made pourable with the help of a pouring medium and then applied to the canvas.
 The whole project requires no talent for painting or drawing.
 You let the colors on the canvas flow into each other and create unique patterns and color effects.
 There are also a large number of different techniques you can use to obtain different patterns and cells.
 We will introduce you to these below.
 But for the technique to work, the acrylic paints must be thinned.
 Very characteristic for the Acrylic Pouring are the many small and large cells, which are formed during the actual acrylic pouring and make your paintings unmistakable.
 How this works we will explain to you in detail below.

 Using the Best Pouring Medium is Essential

 In Acrylic Pouring, a so-called pouring medium is mixed with paint to support the flow and mixing of the paint.
-It helps to keep the colours separate so that they do not combine into a slushy colour when mixed.
+It helps to keep the colors separate so that they do not combine into a slushy color when mixed.
 It also extends the drying time of the paint mixture and helps to avoid cracks.
-There are different types and brands of casting media on the market.
+There are different types and brands of casting mediums on the market.
 Each one can visually influence your acrylic pour art in a different way and has different characteristics.